 Currently, the park contains 131,983 acres of old-growth forest.
 The non-federal acreage is in Jedediah Smith, Del Norte Coast, and Prairie Creek Redwoods State Parks.
 Thousands of pack-mules carrying supplies for inland gold mines ascended into Bald Hills from the Tall Trees area as miners and ranchers flooded into the area in the late 1800s.

 The road to the Tall Trees trailhead is narrow, windy, and unpaved.
 The small parking lot does not accommodate RVs over 21 feet or vehicles towing trailers.
 The gate at the top of Bald Hills Road ensures that no large vehicles become trapped on the road.
 Free permits into Tall Trees can be obtained at the visitor center.
-Permits are limited, but available in abundance most days with the exception of summer holidays.
+Permits are limited, but available in abundance most days, except for summer holidays.

 Bald Hills Road breaks out of the forest into an expansive meadow, and the sight left me a bit awestruck.
 There was only one thing to do: roll to a stop, park in the middle of the road, and record the scene.
 Not a soul around.
 The sun was popping up through the trees and bathed the scene in blinding yellow sunlight.

 On the far side of this meadow was a house, what looked like a private residence, the first one I had seen for the duration of the ride, and adjacent was a small barn.
-The scene was a magazine cover view for that little house and I spent the next few miles daydreaming about who might live there, grandfathered in before these hillsides became a national park in 1968 and the status stopped any subsequent development of these pristine hills.
+The scene was a magazine cover view for that little house.
+I spent the next few miles daydreaming about who might live there, grandfathered in before these hillsides became a national park in 1968.
+The status would have prevented any subsequent development of these pristine hills.